-8 Regulatory examinations
+Regulatory examinations

-What are the frequency, types and scope of financial, market conduct or other periodic examinations of insurance and reinsurance companies?
+8 What are the frequency, types and scope of financial, market conduct or other periodic examinations of insurance and reinsurance companies?

-The Central Bank's supervisory role involves overseeing a (re)insurance undertaking's regulatory capital, corporate governance, risk management and internal control systems without placing burdensome administrative requirements on (re)insurance operators.
+The Central Bank's supervisory role involves overseeing an insurance or a reinsurance undertaking's regulatory capital, corporate governance, risk management and internal control systems without placing burdensome administrative requirements on insurance and reinsurance operators.

-The Central Bank introduced its Probability Risk and Impact System (PRISM) framework in late 2011, which is a systemic risk-based framework against which the Central Bank assesses supervisory requirements.
+The Central Bank introduced its Probability Risk and Impact System (PRISM) framework in late 2011, which is a systemic riskbased framework against which the Central Bank assesses supervisory requirements.
 All regulated firms are categorised as either high-impact (including ultra-high), medium-high impact, medium-low impact or low impact.
 The category assigned determines the level of supervision and the regulatory fees payable to the Central Bank, which are aligned with the entity's PRISM rating.
-The ratings are set according to the systemic risk posed by regulated entities, that is, entities that are categorised as being high-impact under PRISM are subject to a higher level of supervision by the Central Bank as such firms are important for ensuring financial and economic stability.
-PRISM recognises that the Central Bank does not have infinite resources and selectively deploys supervisors according to a regulated firm's potential impact and probability for
+The ratings are set according to the systemic risk posed by regulated entities, that is, entities that are categorised as being high-impact under PRISM are subject to a higher level of supervision by the Central Bank, as these firms are important for ensuring financial and economic stability.
+PRISM recognises that the Central Bank does not have infinite resources and selectively deploys supervisors according to a regulated firm's potential impact and probability for failure.

-In addition, the Central Bank implements its supervisory function by requiring that (re)insurance undertakings submit annual and quarterly returns on solvency margins and technical reserves.
-The qualitative reporting under the 2015 Regulations includes the Regular Supervisory Report (the RSR), the Solvency and Financial Condition

-Report (the SFCR), as well as the ORSA.
+In addition, the Central Bank implements its supervisory function by requiring that insurance and reinsurance undertakings submit annual and quarterly returns on solvency margins and technical reserves.
+The qualitative reporting under the 2015 Regulations includes the Regular Supervisory Report (RSR), the Solvency and Financial Condition Report (SFCR), as well as the ORSA.
 The quantitative reporting includes the technical provisions, own funds and other data on the regulated entity.
 All quantitative reporting templates (QRTs), the ORSA and the RSR will be reported privately to the Central Bank.
-A limited number of QRTs and additional qualitative information are required to be made publically available in the SFCR on an annual basis.
+A limited number of QRTs and additional qualitative information are required to be made publicly available in the SFCR on an annual basis.

-In addition to PRISM, the Central Bank's administrative sanctions procedure acts as an effective deterrent against breaches of financial services law including the 2015 Regulations.
+In addition to PRISM, the Central Bank's administrative sanctions procedure acts as an effective deterrent against breaches of financial services law, including the 2015 Regulations.

-9 Investments
+Investments

-What are the rules on the kinds and amounts of investments that insurance and reinsurance companies may make?
+9 What are the rules on the kinds and amounts of investments that insurance and reinsurance companies may make?

-For regulatory capital purposes, (re)insurance undertakings are required to invest assets in accordance with the prudent person principle.
-This principle sets out the requirements applying from 1 January 2016 to investments and the associated risk management of primary (re)insurers subject to Solvency II.
+For regulatory capital purposes, insurance and reinsurance undertakings are required to invest assets in accordance with the prudent person principle.
+This principle sets out the requirements applying from 1 January 2016 to investments and the associated risk management of primary insurers and reinsurers subject to Solvency II.

-Regulation 141 of the 2015 Regulations (or article 132 of the Solvency II Directive) and the Delegated Regulations include provisions on how (re)insurance undertakings should invest their assets and cover extensively some of the main aspects of the prudent person principle, such as asset-liability management, investment in derivatives, liquidity risk management and concentration risk management.
+Regulation 141 of the 2015 Regulations (or article 132 of Solvency II) and the Delegated Regulations include provisions on how insurance and reinsurance undertakings should invest their assets and cover extensively some of the main aspects of the prudent person principle, such as asset-liability management, investment in derivatives, liquidity risk management and concentration risk management.
 Guidelines on the prudent person principle form part of the European Insurance and Occupational Pensions Authority (EIOPA) Guidelines on System of Governance.
-In addition, a supervisory review process on the review of this principle has been developed for the Central Bank supervisors.
+In addition, a supervisory review process of this principle has been developed for the Central Bank supervisors.

-Neither the legislation nor the EIOPA guidance provides a definition of the concept of a 'prudent person'.
+Neither legislation nor the EIOPA guidance provides a definition of the concept of a 'prudent person'.
 In general, the prudent person principle compels an undertaking to show that their investment strategy matches the interests of policyholders.
 With respect to the whole portfolio of assets, undertakings shall only invest in assets and instruments whose risks the undertaking concerned can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs.